14 Apr 8 Secrets on How to Learn a New Language

 8. Oana’s Secret: Use what you learned in real life situations.

-Learn vocabulary and common phrases before you start dwelling into grammar.
-You can pick up informal words whilng series and movies in your target language, and use these with people around you.
+Learn vocabulary and common phrases before you start dwelling on grammar.
+You can pick up informal words with TV series and movies in your target language, and use these with people around you.
 Oana suggests: “Keep it simple at first, start with very short sentences and easy dialogues.
 Gradually you will feel more and more at ease with your new language and from there you will progress quickly.”

-Now, that the secrets are out, apply these useful tips to learn a new language more effectively.
+Now, that the secrets are out, apply these useful tips to learn a new language more effectively!
+Start your foreign language course today.